OceanOutcomes/ocean-outcomes/initiatives/iuu/observers/index.md

 ---
 ##This section is an in-depth look at O2’s Independent Observer work

-Independent Observers - pull from past independent observer reports + field resources from this summer
+Independent Observers, pull from past independent observer reports with field resources from this summer

 * What’s the goal/objective
 * What’s the problem
 * What’s being done, by whom, and how
 * What are the results, is it effective
-* What’s next, what’s the opportunity/call to action (incentives, market demand for this, key audiences, etc. - basically a theory of change
+* What’s next, what’s the opportunity/call to action incentives, market demand for this, key audiences, etc. - basically a theory of change

 Link to full independent oberser reports here.